 Community Councils may make representations to Midlothian Council and other public and private agencies, on matters for which it is responsible and which it considers to be of local interest.
 Representations should be made, in the case of statutory objections, such as planning or licensing matters, to the appropriate Midlothian Council official.
 On issues where a Midlothian Council department is consulting with Community Councils, representations should be made to the appropriate departmental officer.

-Community Councils shall provide copies of their minutes within prescribed timescales to the Council via the Liaison Officer.
+Community Councils shall provide copies of their minutes within 21 days of the meeting being held to the Council via the Liaison Officer.